wix-playground/wix-ui-tpa-connected/README.md

 | 2nd   | Connection Name | Developer-provided string which will be used in "settings" property like this: `<Text settings="connectionName" />` |
 | 3rd   | Variable Name   | Stylable variable name supported in original "wix-ui-tpa" library                                                   |

+**Important!** In order for settings rules to be operational, project must be built using "wix-ui-tpa-connected-css-builder" tool.

-Stylable variable names can be found in "wix-ui-tpa" documentation: https://wix-wix-ui-tpa.surge.sh/?path=/story/components--text
+_Stylable_ variable names can be found in "wix-ui-tpa" documentation: https://wix-wix-ui-tpa.surge.sh/?path=/story/components--text

 Look for similar code example there: